scds/text-analysis-1/initial-data-analysis.md

 End Sub
 ```

+\[screenshot]

+Typing the "Run Macro" shortcut key (```F5```) again will run the Macro - you should now have a second MS Word document open that contains the errors words only.

 If you are using OpenOffice, you should be able to similarly [create a macro using the same code](https://wiki.openoffice.org/wiki/Documentation/OOoAuthors_User_Manual/Getting_Started/Creating_a_simple_macro).

+### Review the OCR error list to inform the design of your pre-processing stage

 In [Correcting OCR Errors with OpenRefine](https://scds.github.io/text-analysis-1/ocr-correction.html), we will use the "Word Facet" option in OpenRefine to group the same misspellings together so that each error only appears once in the list.